patrick-crawford/WEB422-Backup/notes/react-routing.md

 ### Adding URL Parameters to our Routes

 If we wish to pass a specific URL parameter to a given route, we can use the same syntax as we're accustomed to in Node.js, ie: "/routeName/:parameter".
-To pass the ":parameter" to the `<Project />` component (so we can make use of routes like "/project/4", etc), we need to make the following changes to our files:
+To read the ":parameter" in the `<Project />` component (so we can make use of routes like "/project/4", etc), we need to make the following changes to our files:

 * Update the "Project" `<Route>` component: